natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Mitscher.md

 * Main turrets have good coverage and is fully traversable
 * Wide range of autocannons to deal against surface and aerial targets
 * Rockets can prove devastating at close range
+* Radar can calculate lead for anti-air duties with the main guns
+* Very fast rangefinding, only 6 seconds to measure and 3 seconds to update
+* SAP shell can penetrate all ships in her BR range

 '''Cons:'''